Alcohol Abuse & Hazing Lawyers

 David Bianchi Writes "Andrew's Law" to Fight Hazing

 In spring of 2019, David Bianchi embarked on a campaign to improve the Chad Meredith Act to help the state prosecute hazing wrongdoers.
 Partnered with former clients who had lost their son to hazing, David wrote amendments to the hazing statute that would help keep hazing victims safe while helping investigators combat the culture of secrecy that protect fraternity leaders from accountability.
 In April 2019, Mr. Bianchi's proposed law made it through multiple committees and was passed by both chambers of the Florida Legislature with unanimous support.
-The bill was sent to the governor, who is expected to sign it.
+The bill was sent to the governor, who officially signed it in June 2019.

-- Our amendments would, among other things, provide for:
+- Andrew's Law, among other things, provides for:

 - The prosecution of hazing event planners and recruiters, even if they don't attend